Adult Education and Literacy

-Step 2: Bring your valid government issued ID (state license, Matricular Consular card, and/or Passport) to any of our Lone Star College Campus continuing Education offices when you turn in your CE form to get registered in the system.
+Step 2: Bring a copy of your valid government issued ID (state license, Matricular Consular card, and/or Passport) to any of our Lone Star College Campus continuing Education offices when you turn in your CE form to get registered in the system.

 Step 3: Don’t forget to get a printed copy of your orientation class (the CE representative should be able to print out your class information).

 Step 4: 16 year olds must have a parent or guardian present at the orientation:

 Student must have a copy of a valid government issued picture ID; Parent must sign the Parental Consent Form; Parent must present a Court Order for the 16 year old; Parent must have a copy of their valid ID or bring a copy of their valid ID.

 Step 5: 17 year olds must have a parent or guardian present at the orientation: